EVENTFLOW

 Content Governance

-Large scale teams would require need the platform to allow for set rules, systems, and workflows to help control how content is created, reviewed and published.
+Large scale teams need to control how content is created, reviewed and published.

 Hierarchal Access